ibm-cloud-docs/network-attached-storage/mount-nas-storage-linux.md

 * Debian
 * Ubuntu

-Please note that while the majority of steps apply to all of the operating systems listed above, the commands required to determine if your CIFS utility is installed on Debian and Ubuntu are unique.
-Follow the steps below to mount NAS Storage to your Linux-based OS.
+Note: while the majority of steps apply to all of the operating systems listed above, the commands required to determine whether the CIFS utility is installed on Debian and Ubuntu are unique.

 ## Mount NAS storage

-1. Determine if the OS on your device is RedHat Enterprise Linux, CentOS or CloudLinux -OR- Debian or Ubuntu.
+1. Determine whether the OS on your device is RedHat Enterprise Linux, CentOS, or CloudLinux -OR- Debian or Ubuntu.
 <table>
   <caption>Table 1 shows the commands used in various Linux distributions.</caption>
    <colgroup> <col/> <col/> </colgroup>